jmonlong/manu-vggafannot/manuscript.md

 This included genes, segmental duplications, tandem repeats and repeats annotations.
 `vg annotate` can annotate ~4M gene annotations in ~16 mins, and ~5.5M repeats from RepeatMasker in ~9 mins on a single-threaded machine.
 Finally, these rich annotations can then be quickly queried with `vg` and visualized using existing tools like the sequenceTubeMap or Bandage.
+Using BandageNG, a fork that can import paths in GAF files, paths were searched and colored to illustrate a mobile element insertion.

+![
+**Visualization examples with BandageNG**
+Example of a AluYa5 transposon insertion (*red*) within the coding sequence of the *PRAMEF4* gene (*blue*).
+Both annotations were originally produced at the haplotype level by the Human Pangenome Reference Consoritium.
+We projected them to the pangenome, indexed them, and queried a small region to visualize with BandageNG.
+The nodes were colored based on those annotations, loaded as paths by BandageNG.
+](figures/PRAMEF4.AluInsertion.png "Bandage example"){#fig:bandage}

 We also matched and annotated more than 660 thousand variants from the GWAS catalog[@doi:10.1093/nar/gkac1010] and expression QTLs from the GTEx catalog[@doi:10.1038/ng.2653] across 49 tissues (on average 1.45 million variants per tissue).
 On average, 94% variants were found in the HPRC pangenome.